coronary heart disease

 beta cells.

-The destruction of the beta cells results in decreased insulin production, unchecked glucose
+destruction of the beta cells results in decreased insulin production,

 production by the liver and fasting hyperglycemia.